Illogicalll/sctui/DEV_DIARY.md

 }
 ```

+As seen below the data is now dynamically pulled in through the API:

 ![Likes Working](/media/likes_working.png)

 As a side note I ended up removing the dynamic even column width calculation function as it was unnecessarily